xeipuuv/gojsonpointer/README.md

 gojsonpointer
 =============

-JSON Pointer implementation in Golang
+An implementation of JSON Pointer - Go language